ajitsing/ajitsing.github.io/_posts/2025-08-04-git-command-line-basics.md

 The command line allows you to execute Git commands faster than navigating through GUI menus.
 With practice, you can perform complex operations in seconds, making it an essential part of any developer's workflow.

 ### 2. **Flexibility**
 The command line provides access to all Git features, including advanced options that may not be available in GUI tools.
-This flexibility is crucial for mastering Git basics and advanced workflows.
+This flexibility is crucial for mastering basic and advanced workflows.

 ### 3. **Learning Git Internals**
-Using the command line helps you understand Git's underlying mechanics, making you a more proficient developer.
+Using the command line helps you understand underlying mechanics, making you a more proficient developer.
 This knowledge is invaluable for troubleshooting and optimizing your version control processes.

-### 4. **Universal Compatibility**
-The command line works consistently across all operating systems, ensuring you can use Git anywhere without relying on specific GUI tools.
-This makes it a universal solution for version control.

 ---

-## Getting Started with Git Command Line
+## Getting Started with Command Line

 Before diving into commands, ensure Git is installed on your system.
 You can check by running: